Identifying issues with your computer can be frustrating – but can you fix the VGA light on a motherboard?

 Yes, you can fix the VGA light on a motherboard.
 Often, it shows because the graphic card is incompatible with your computer, meaning it needs replacing.

-Other times, it’s due to insufficient power supply or a poorly seated graphic card, which we explain in the remainder of this article.
+Other times, it’s due to insufficient power supply or a poorly seated graphics card, which we explain in the remainder of this article, including how to check your connectors.

 So, read on to find out what you need to know about fixing the VGA light on a motherboard to get your computer back up and running.